-Only a few days after the presidential election, Harvard political scientist and NYTimes bestselling author Daniel Ziblatt ("How Democracies Die" and "The Tyranny of the Minority") will sit down with Alexander Görlach, expert on liberal democracies and Adjunct Professor at NYU, and discuss the pressing challenges deriving from the election result.
+Only a few days after the presidential election, Alexander Görlach, expert on liberal democracies and Adjunct Professor at NYU, sat down with Raghav Joshi, Max Sasak, Sylvia Breaux, and Sibel Hadzimusovic, NYU political science students, and discussed the pressing challenges and questions deriving from the election result.

 This event is in partnership with the American Council on Germany (ACG) and the Goethe-Institut.